Last Updated on September 16, 2024 by Soumya

 If you have time to do just one thing in Belem, then it has to be a visit to the Jeronimos Monastery.

 The church at Jeronimos is free to enter but has the longest queue.
-To visit the cloisters, you need to pay a fee €10.
+To visit the cloisters, you need to pay a fee of €10.
 Purchase your skip-the-line tickets here.
 Or just use your Lisboa Card and enter for free.

 Visit Belem Tower